comfortchambeshi/Wit-MTN-MOMO-API-Python-SDK/README.md

   - MTN MOMO developer subscription key for collecions and subscriptions

 # Requirements For Sandbox/Testing users
-  - Basic authorizatio, which is generated with API user and API key
+  - Collections and disbursment subscription keys

 # What to do before you start using this: